thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ## Update the scaffolded project with the API with operator-sdk CLI

-* As mentioned above the API is identified by Kuberentes cluster using Kind, Version and Group, we are using operator-sdk with these coordinates as switch options to update the already created operator-sdk project.
+* As mentioned above the API is identified by Kubernetes cluster using Kind, Version and Group, we are using operator-sdk with these coordinates as switch options to update the already created operator-sdk project.
 * This will update the project structure by updating generated `_type.go` file and other files.
 * The output of `operator-sdk init` command also directs this step to be next.
 * The kind and version will be used in the CRD manifest.